 6 Steps to Creating a User Journey Map

 There are six steps to mapping out user experiences.
-These are, as follows:
+They are as follows:

 Step 1 – Creating User Personas

-User personas are a fictional, representative reflection of your actual customers.
-They are a way of giving your user research data a personality so that it’s more relatable when you work on your designs.
+User personas are fictional, representative reflections of your actual customers.
+They are a way of giving your user research data a personality so they are more relatable when you work on your designs.

 Step 2 – Determining Your Users’ Goals